MarkHaoxiang/ros2_flower_rl/README.md

 # ros2_flower_rl
 Project for the Federated Learning course at Cambridge, together with https://github.com/MarkHaoxiang/florl

-Checkout the timer_callback branch for working toy_frl (DQN CartPole).
-This branch is for toy_fl (MNIST classifier).
-Merging the two is a TODO.
+This is a snapshot of the code from 15/03/2024, for Xavier Chen's project submission.

 `source setup.sh`